Henry

 Serial numbers began with 1 and extended into the 12,000 series, when the 1866 was introduced.
 The Henry was numbered intermittently with the 1866, with the 1866 predominating, so serial numbers of the Henry likely extend into the 14,000 range.
 If you own one of these rare and valuable beauties, we congratulate you!
 Your investment in a PGW stock, small in comparison to the value of the rifle, will do justice to your investment, while maintaining the highly desirable historical accuracy and original Winchester quality sought by collectors and investors.

 Please note: PGW stocks are manufactured to fit original manufacture Henry rifles only.
 The Uberti "Yellow Boy" will not accept a PGW stock.
+Additionally, we do not manufacture stocks for any firearms produced by Henry Repeating Arms Company.

 !